FuseByExample/HelloCamel/README.md

     mvn clean install

 As part of the basic build it will run a standalone unit test every time.
-Once you deploy this project to ServiceMix, you may see a build error where the unit test tries to start Camel, and it fails because it can't acquire the localhost port 8888 (because your running route in ServiceMix would be using it).
+Once you deploy this project to JBoss Fuse, you may see a build error where the unit test tries to start Camel, and it fails because it can't acquire the localhost port 8888 (because your running route in JBoss Fuse would be using it).
 To build without running the unit test

     mvn clean install -Dmaven.test.skip=true